 Robotics in healthcare is a fast-growing trend.
 Robotic technology in this industry is used not only by means of wearable robotic devices, such as prosthetic arms or legs, but also as a way to help surgeons perform surgery, controlling the process by making complex, detailed maneuvers.
 Zooming down to a smaller scale, nanobots are also making their way into the world of medicine.
 At the scale of a nanometer, they are used to perform intricate tasks that couldn’t be done before by humans — like killing specific cancer cells or delivering drugs to target tissues.
-As an example, nanobots to treat cancer were developed at Israel’s Bar-Ilan University.
+As an example of tech advancement in healthcare, nanobots to treat cancer were developed at Israel’s Bar-Ilan University.
 These bots have replaced radiation therapy.
 Now, instead of also irradiating healthy cells as part of treatment, the bots can accurately target and deliver drugs to bad cancer cells, distinguishing among the various types.

 The main benefit of wireless technology in medicine is that it gives consumers 24/7 access to numerous health-related indicators, detecting and monitoring conditions in real time.
 Wireless tracking technologies now, not only track patients’ pulse, steps, and sleep hours, but also track temperature, blood pressure, fertility, and oxygen saturation.
 Doctors are also able to use similar products while diagnosing.
-As an example, with the digital stethoscope by Eko, it’s possible to capture lung and heart sounds and transmit them via Bluetooth to the Cloud and then transfer the results to a smartphone, providing more advanced measurements and diagnosis.
+As an example of leading digital transformation in the healthcare, with the digital stethoscope by Eko, it’s possible to capture lung and heart sounds and transmit them via Bluetooth to the Cloud and then transfer the results to a smartphone, providing more advanced measurements and diagnosis.
 All these innovations are integrated with mobile applications significantly improving the quality and scope of care.

 Exadel itself has been honored to contribute to technological advances in healthcare.
 We assisted a healthcare network with numerous hospitals around the US with the development of an inventory and supply management system that can track the location and the status of thousands of supplies in real time.
 Exadel has also built systems for better doctor and patient interaction, systems for patient loyalty and engagement, and apps for wearable devices.